 Contact Us

-Government & Regulatory Sources
+Government And Regulatory Sources

 Cybersecurity, Privacy, AI Governance, Identity Protection, And Digital Infrastructure Standards

-This section of the Squares 9 Research Library organizes government agencies, regulatory authorities, institutional frameworks, cybersecurity standards organizations, and public technical guidance that support the company’s long-term approach to private social media architecture, AI governance, member protection, identity security, exposure reduction, and responsible digital infrastructure.
+This section of the Squares 9 Research Library organizes government agencies, regulatory authorities, institutional frameworks, cybersecurity standards organizations, and public technical guidance that inform the company's long-term approach to private social media architecture, AI governance, member protection, identity security, exposure reduction, and responsible digital infrastructure.

-These sources help inform the company’s work on cybersecurity strategy, privacy-centered platform design, behavioral integrity systems, digital fraud prevention, identity protection, artificial intelligence oversight, and platform governance.
+These sources help frame the company's work on cybersecurity strategy, privacy-centered platform design, behavioral integrity systems, digital fraud prevention, identity protection, artificial intelligence oversight, and platform governance.
+The purpose of this page is to maintain a transparent institutional reference base supporting the technical and governance philosophy behind Squares 9.

 United States Government Sources